xalaida/laravel-position/README.md

 #### Starting position

-The first record in the sequence is assigned a position value of `0`.
-If you want to specify custom number that should be used to start counting models, override the `getStartPosition` method:
+By default, the first record in the sequence is assigned a position value of `0`.
+If you want to specify a custom number to start counting models, you can override the `getStartPosition` method in your model:

 ```php
 public function getStartPosition(): int